Sparkworld-Enterprises/kopokopo-laravel/README.md

 # Laravel Kopokopo Package

-A simple package for laravel developers to consume Kopokopo API for laravel 8.
+A simple package for laravel developers to consume Kopokopo API for laravel 9. extension of https://github.com/michaelgatuma/laravel-kopokopo

 ## Installation